-- A padlock symbol on any pages where you’re asked to provide personal information
+- A padlock symbol on any pages where you’re asked to provide personal information.

-The padlock symbol and the secure address mean the site is protected from identity thieves who steal personal information and sell it to other criminals.
+The padlock symbol and the secure address mean that the site is protected from identity thieves who steal personal information and sell it to other criminals.

-At best, the lack of these safety measures means the lender isn’t concerned about the integrity of the site.
-At worst, it could mean the lender is leaving your information exposed on purpose as part of a loan scam.
+At best, the lack of these safety measures means that the lender isn’t concerned about the integrity of the site.
+At worst, it could mean that the lender is leaving your information exposed on purpose as part of a loan scam.

 6. The lender has no physical address